DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 3.0.17 =
+= 3.0.19 =
-Adding synthetic JS event for when the timer has been loaded.
-This is useful for third-party integrations.
+Compatibility update: Fixing JS events not tied to document and fixing JS filters for other callers.